m-ksi/RealTimeEmotionsOpenCV/README.md

 # RealTimeEmotionsOpenCV
- Little pet prject using OpenCV + TensorFlow to show emotions of people on camera
+ Little pet project using OpenCV + TensorFlow to show emotions of people on camera

 # Model
  Model of choice is VGG: CCPCCPCCPCCPFF